Develop a new treatment for sleeping sickness to replace the complex and toxic melarsoprol arsenic-based drug that kills

 The first improved treatment for sleeping sickness

-Before 2009, the best treatment for sleeping sickness, eflornithine, was extremely complex to distribute and administer in regions affected by the disease.
+Before 2009, the best treatment for sleeping sickness, eflornithine, was very complex to distribute and administer in regions affected by the disease.
 All too often, doctors would have no choice but to use melarsoprol, a highly toxic, arsenic-based drug that killed one of every 20 patients it was meant to cure.

 - Indication: Stage 2 T.b. gambiense sleeping sickness (human African trypanosomiasis)

-- Dosage: 14 intravenous eflornithine infusions for 7 days & 3 times a day oral nifurtimox for 10 days
+- Dosage: 14 intravenous eflornithine infusions for 7 days and 3-times-a-day oral nifurtimox for 10 days

 - Between 2009 and 2019, recommended as first-line treatment in all 13 endemic countries, all of which receive free supplies from WHO via drug donations by Sanofi and Bayer

 - Added to the WHO Essential Medicines List in 2009, and the WHO Essential Medicines List for Children in 2013.

 - Developed in partnership between DNDi, Médecins Sans Frontières, Epicentre, the HAT Platform, Swiss Tropical & Public Health Institute, national control programmes of the Democratic Republic of the Congo and Republic of Congo, with support of the World Health Organization and drugs donated by Sanofi and Bayer

 ‘It was 2007 when I began to feel tired and weak.
 I’d sleep during the day but not at night.
 I was so weak.
 I received malaria treatment in 2008, but it didn’t work.
 I tried traditional medicines, but it didn’t work either.
 Finally, in 2012 a mobile team came to the village, and we found out I had sleeping sickness.
 I went to the hospital and received NECT.
 I’m cured and feel fine now.’